AisaacO/coursera-data-cleaning/README.md

 4. The R script will read the dataset and produce a new file called tidy_data.txt which is the clean data required.

-5. The tidy_data.txt produced is about 0.261Mb in size
+5. The tidy_data.txt produced is about 0.261Mb in size.

-6. The script runs for ~16 seconds depending on user systems RAM and specification
+6. The script runs for ~16 seconds depending on user systems RAM and specification.